 FR and CLP treatments are greatly reduced from historic treatments (154.52 acres on Detroit (Big & Little) and 17.45 acres on Curfman of Flowering rush in 2013 and 92.17 acres of Curly-leaf pondweed on Detroit (Big & Little) in 2013 signaling the effectiveness of the District's chemical AIS treatments.

-Figure 6.11 CLP treatments on Detroit and Curfman Lakes in 2022
+Figure 6.11 CLP treatment Proposal on Detroit and Curfman Lakes for 2024.